Loading

 The details change.
 The structure doesn't.

 The "CFO" or "CEO" calls directly about a same-day transfer for a confidential deal.
-There's always a reason the normal approval chain shouldn't apply.
+There is always a reason the normal approval chain shouldn't apply.

 A familiar supplier calls to notify the AP team that their banking details have changed.
 The voice matches the contact on file.
 The request seems routine.
 This version is effective because it doesn't require an immediate transfer.